-17. Q. Can I terminate my lease early if the premises are seriously damaged by flood or hurricane or some other event not caused by the tenant?
+13. Q. Can I terminate my lease early if the premises are seriously damaged by flood or hurricane or some other event not caused by the tenant?

 North Carolina General Statute 42-12 provides that if the rental residence is damaged so badly that it cannot be made reasonably fit, except at a cost in excess of one year’s rent, the tenant may terminate the lease without penalty.
 However, the tenant must pay the landlord rent up to the time of the damage and must notify the landlord of intent to terminate in writing and within ten days of the damage.
 Read the lease carefully.
 This provision of the law only applies if the lease does not contain some other arrangement concerning destruction of the premises.
 Many of them do.

-18. Q. What are the rules about lease termination of foreclosed property?
+15. Q. What are the rules about lease termination of foreclosed property?

 The person who owns the rental property - your landlord - probably took out a mortgage to buy it.
 If the landlord fails to make timely monthly payments to the lender, the lender can take legal action to repossess the property.
 This legal action is called foreclosure.
 Under North Carolina law [NC General Statute 42-45.2] if the tenant lives in property containing less than 15 units that is being foreclosed on, and receives written, legal notice of foreclosure, that tenant can terminate the lease early.
 To do so, the tenant must provide the landlord with written notice of intent to terminate.
 The notice must state the intended date of termination and that date must be at least ten days after the date of the notice of sale.
-The tenant is liable to pay rent up only through the effective date of lease termination.
+The tenant is liable to pay rent only through the effective date of lease termination.
 There are no liquidated damages or other penalties imposed on the tenant for lease termination under this statute.

-19. Q. What are the rules about lease termination and sexual assault, stalking, and domestic violence?
+16. Q. What are the rules about lease termination and sexual assault, stalking, and domestic violence?

 Under North Carolina law [NC General Statute 42-45.1] a tenant who is the victim of domestic violence, sexual assault, or stalking can terminate the lease early, but only by providing the landlord with written notice of intent to terminate the lease.
 The notice must state the intended date of termination and that date must be at least 30 days after the landlord receives the notice.
 The tenant is liable to pay rent through the effective date of termination.
 There are no liquidated damages or other penalties imposed on the tenant for lease termination under this statute.
 However, there are other documents that the tenant must provide to the landlord to terminate the lease under this statute.
 The tenant must provide one of the following: (a) a domestic violence protection order issued by a North Carolina court under Chapter 50B or 50C of the North Carolina General Statutes, (b) a criminal order restraining a person from contact with the tenant, or (c) an Address Confidentiality Program card issued under North Carolina General Statute 15C-4.
 Finally, victims of domestic violence or sexual assault must provide the landlord with a copy of a safety plan provided by a sexual assault / domestic violence program that recommends relocation of the tenant.

-20. Q. What if none of the early lease termination laws described above applies?
+17. Q. What if none of the early lease termination laws described above applies?

 If none of these lease termination statutes applies, you should review the lease to see if it gives you any special lease termination rights.
-Since leases are typically written entirely by landlords, chances are the lease won’t contain any special protections, but it’s worth checking out.
+Since leases are typically written entirely by landlords, chances are the lease won’t contain any special tenant protections, but it’s worth checking out.

-Assuming that none of the lease termination statutes applies and there is no special lease termination right provided in the lease, then you are bound by the terms of the lease contract.
+Assuming that none of the situations described above apply and there is no special lease termination right provided in the lease, then you are bound by the terms of the lease contract.
 If you leave early in breach of the lease, the landlord is entitled to damages you caused as a result of the breach.
 These damages include the loss of rent due to any vacancy of the premises during the lease term.
 The landlord must take reasonable steps to mitigate the damages, that is, to re- rent the premises.
 The landlord may withhold the security deposit to satisfy these damages and may also sue you for any additional damages not covered by the security deposit.

-21. Q. My landlord claims that I caused physical damage to the residence and is
+18. Q. My landlord claims that I caused physical damage to the residence and is

 withholding my security deposit and threatening to sue me for the cost of fixing the damage in excess of the security deposit.
 Is that legal?